argonautproject/us-core-patient-data-feed/README.md

 ## 1. Overview

 This guidance describes the "Patient Data Feed", an optional feature for servers implementing US Core.
-It defines a canonical topic URL and a set of resources with named filters that servers MAY support to enable subscriptions for US Core patient-focused data.
+It defines a canonical topic URL and a set of resources with named filters that servers MAY support to enable subscriptions to patient-focused data.

 ## 2. Canonical Topic URL